Vorxy-ops/Vorxy-Code-Editor/README.en.md

 # Vorxy Code Editor

-Mobile development environment for creating and editing code in 10 programming languages.
+Mobile development environment for creating, editing, loading and saving code in 10 programming languages.

 ---

 ## About

 Vorxy Code Editor is a mobile development environment for Android devices.
-The application allows you to write, edit and save code in 10 programming languages with syntax highlighting.
+The application allows you to write, edit, load and save code in 10 programming languages with syntax highlighting.

 The application is designed for programmers, students and anyone who wants to have access to their code anytime, anywhere.